marcelortizv/triplediff/README.md

 ### ⚠️ Not Yet Supported

-- 🔲 User-specified data-driven models for estimations of nuisance parameters.
-  - This is partially implemented via `mlr3` and `DoubleML` under-the-hood.
-Users can specify their own models for estimating outcome models and propensity scores.
-Currently, two-period DDD with single treatment date is the only setting supported.
 - 🔲 Built-in plotting capabilities for visualizing results.
   - This can be done easily by users.
 E.g., event-study type estimates can be plotted using `ggplot2`.
 See the quick start example.
+- 🔲 User-specified data-driven models for estimations of nuisance parameters.
 - 🔲 Repeated cross-sectional data.
 - 🔲 Unbalanced panel data.